Why Is Growth Mindset Important?

 If you believe that a growth adjustment means that if you make more effort, you can achieve more, do not stop reading when you finish this section.
 Read on until you have read about someone who has a fixed mindset or “growth attitude” and whether it is possible to increase your intelligence or change your personality.
 If you believe that other results can occur in life, for example, if you have a firm attitude or if it is possible to improve intelligence and / or personality, then read on.

 Training students on how to improve their learning experience is a step towards increasing intrinsic motivation in our society.
 If you believe that genuine innovative thinking can be created by integrating a growth mindset into learning and development, how can you encourage it in your undergraduate students?
 If growth thinking is so beneficial to students, how do we encourage it if we consciously choose to achieve results?
-Before we further study why growth mentalities can affect student performance, it is important to consider how the brain actually functions, and how they can improve mindset.
+Before we further study why growth mentalities can affect student performance, it is important to consider how the brain actually functions.

 While a growth setting is a belief system that encourages hard work, performance monitoring, and cognitive feedback, activity in the striatum is modulated by the learner’s subjective belief in determining the outcome.
 Alternatively, people with growth mentalities have an underlying belief that their learning intelligence can grow with time and experience.
 In essence, growth attitudes are a combination of the brain’s ability to motivate itself and the desire to learn.
 We know that talent can be developed and that it can help us achieve more in education and life, but developing a “growth mentality” can also help when it comes to hiring and overall experience of employees.